 The internet allowed members to join from around the country, or even around the world.
 Members could be informed of and kept informed of the association’s events, news, and more all while being billed without the need of physical mail.
 This changed the checkerboard for the management’s role in an association forever.

 This is where association management software stepped in.
 Originally just a mess of excel sheets, entrepreneurs saw the value in combining all the necessary tools into platforms that serve for a digital translation of association management.

 Exclusive Messaging and Offers

-When it comes to associations, the prime goal of manage is like any other member based organization.
+When it comes to associations, the prime goal of management is like any other member-based organization.
 Increase new members, and keep existing members.
-To do so requires a strategic messaging and offer standpoint.
+To do so requires strategic messaging and offer standpoint.
 That means you as the management need to offer something that is exclusive to members of your organization.

 Combining this strategy with any one of the major association management software tools is paramount to helping your success in both obtaining and retaining new members.
 For example at EventBank, we give complete membership control to the user who can then create pricing models that work for their audience, including the ability to offer discount codes, create packages, and more for both memberships AND events.
 Learn more here.

 Members are the lifeblood of your association.
 You need to show them the kindness they deserve for being a loyal patron of your association and the best way to do that is simply to personalize their experience with you.
 This includes when promoting items and messaging to users via email.

 “it’s the thought that counts” really does apply to this situation.
 And you’ll need association management software that helps get this across more than ever.
 In the CRM and Email Marketing world, we call this a merge tag, or custom variable.
 This applies to association management software, as all these tools have one thing in common.